skyzyx/resume/resumes/ryanparman-tpm.ats.md

 * Owned and served as the key decision-maker in development of a core platform for company-wide, reliability-focused projects.

 * Formed and led a leadership group to establish a process maintaining reusable Terraform modules which could be composed together according to a service’s needs.

-* Customized the Amazon Linux AMIs to comply with Level-2 [CIS] Guidelines for both Amazon Linux and [Docker].
-Collaborated closely with cybersecurity, operations, and various business units to ensure compliance.

-* Developed custom security and operational tooling where off-the-shelf tools wouldn't give us what we needed, to understand the current posture of ±200 AWS accounts.

-* Reduced the time to deploy a new service from dozens of weeks to a single meeting by implementing a _Monitoring-as-Code_ methodology, and defining broad-use [Service Level Objectives][SLO] (SLOs).

 #### Staff Software Engineer (October 2016—October 2018)